 Premium plan: You specify a number of pre-warmed instances that are always online and ready to immediately respond.
 When your function runs, Azure provides any additional computational resources that are needed.
 You pay for the pre-warmed instances running continuously and any additional instances you use as Azure scales your app in and out.

 App Service plan: Run your functions just like your web apps.
 If you use App Service for your other applications, your functions can run on the same plan at no additional cost.

 Provides more technical information about the Azure Functions runtime and a reference for coding functions and defining triggers and bindings.

 How to scale Azure Functions

 Discusses service plans available with Azure Functions, including the Consumption hosting plan, and how to choose the right plan.

-Azure Functions leverages the Azure App Service platform for core functionality like deployments, environment variables, and diagnostics.
+Azure Functions leverages Azure App Service for core functionality like deployments, environment variables, and diagnostics.